Greek underworld: The dead

-In the Greek underworld, the souls of the dead still existed, but they were insubstantial and flitted around the underworld with no sense of purpose.
+In the Greek underworld, the souls of the dead (known as shades) still existed, but they were insubstantial and flitted around the underworld with no sense of purpose.
 The dead within the Homeric underworld lack menos, or strength, and therefore they cannot influence those on earth.
 They also lack phrenes, or wit, and are heedless of what goes on around them and the earth above them.
 Their lives in the underworld were very neutral, so all social statuses and political positions were eliminated, and no one was able to use their previous lives to their advantage in the underworld.

 The idea of progress did not exist in the Greek underworld—at the moment of death, the psyche was frozen in experience and appearance.
 The souls in the underworld did not age or really change in any sense.
 They did not lead any active life in the underworld—they were exactly the same as in life.
 Therefore, those who had died in battle were eternally blood-spattered in the underworld, and those who had died peacefully were able to remain that way.